floriann2/transform_harmony_objects/README.md

 ## Feedback

 The copy/paste pivots & positions script started out for Pinecone & Pony (Atomic-Ottawa), but is now being used across all active shows in the pipeline.
 This includes shows across Vancouver and LA.
-It is a widely used custom tool I developed for artists using Harmony at the studio.
+It is a widely used custom tool I developed, for artists using Harmony at the studio.